 Efficiency means doing something at the lowest possible cost.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

 2. Effectiveness means doing the right things to create the most value for the company.